khouka/RoboticArmPush_Lab/README.md

    IMAGE 3

 - Let’s configure and save the progress, so that you won’t have to readjust the settings every time you run the simulation.
   a.
-After adjusting the settings and the robot is properly displayed.
-Click on File in the top left corner, then Save   Config As.
+After adjusting the settings.
+Click on File in the top left corner, then Save Config As:
   IMAGE 4
   b.
 Save the configuration inside the launch directory and name it coin_config.rviz
   c.
 Lastly, make an adjustment in the coin_rviz.launch file by adding: